gianluigip/spectacle/spectacle-dsl/README.md

 specification.component=Spectacle DSL
 # List separated by comma of publishers that you want to use
 specification.publisher=terminal
+# Central is the main publisher that allow to centralize all the specs in one place
+# These properties can be also defined as env vars, so it's easier to use in CI
+# Can be overwritten with the env var SPECIFICATION_PUBLISHER_CENTRAL_ENABLED
+specification.publisher.central.enabled=false
+# Can be overwritten with the env var SPECIFICATION_PUBLISHER_CENTRAL_HOST
+specification.publisher.central.host=https://central.spectacle.com
 ```

 Spectacle use the `source` to identify what specs are new and what specs were removed, so if you